Want to kill a big buck?

 Finding deer in the woods can be challenging.
 Another approach you may want to take to hunting these areas is to setup right on a treeline.

 If you are going to hunt the treeline, you must hunt these areas at first and last light.
+A good pair of sunglasses can help reduce glare and make it easy to spot game.

 The goal is to catch one of these elusive big bucks traveling to or from a feeding area.